 The modern kitchen comes in a variety of different designs, sizes, and square footage.
-When you’re looking to expand your kitchen or just make simple upgrades you’ll naturally want to do research on the topic.
+When you’re looking to expand your cooking area or just make simple upgrades such as adding custom cabinets you’ll naturally want to do research on the topic before choosing suitable kitchen remodeling services.
 This is where it's easy to become confused as some figures say the average kitchen is 150 square feet while others will say over 700 square feet.

 Let’s take a closer look at what the actual average is, how this relates to home size, and why these confusing figures exist in the first place.

 When comparing average kitchen sizes there are a few factors to keep in mind.
-First, is the change in average kitchen size when comparing the mid-20th century to current home design options.
+First, is the change in average kitchen size when comparing the mid-20th century Modern and Postmodern contemporary to current home design options.
 Second, what a home’s square footage means to the term average.
 Third, how the industry affects consumer perception.

 Kitchen sizes in the mid-20th century

 When you review photography or home layouts from the early to mid-20th century the size of the kitchen definitely stands out.
-When directly compared to many modern kitchens their mid-century counterparts certainly appear smaller.
+When directly compared to many contemporary or modern cooking spaces their mid-century counterparts certainly appear smaller.
 In terms of square footage, older kitchens averaged around 80 square feet.
 The growth of kitchen size can be correlated to a change in general culture and also home sizes.
 In the cultural sense, kitchens were far more practical and used simply for food preparation and cleanup.

-Nowadays people hang out in the kitchen, some people have TVs in their kitchens, some people have radios, and so on as technology expands.
+Nowadays people hang out in the kitchen, some people have TVs in their kitchens, some people have radios, and so on as technology expands and progresses year after year.
 Add to this, larger homes have more room for a large kitchen and it can be hard to pin down what the average size is for a kitchen's floor plan.

 Average home sizes shed light on average kitchen sizes

 An important thing to understand is there is no official ruling on what the average kitchen size is.
 The average is whatever you want it to be and the limits are often only having a big enough house to put a large kitchen into it.
 If you’ve ever seen a home improvement show, or just about any show on HGTV, kitchens are often the centerpiece of such programs.
-This is because many different groups have a financial interest in people like yourself spending money on their kitchen products, remodeling services, and the like.
-The below figures are just some of the reported averages for kitchen sizes.
+This is because many different groups have a financial interest in people like yourself spending money on their kitchen options such as islands and tables, remodeling services, and the like.
+If you’re planning your kitchen overhaul soon, the below figures are just some of the reported averages for kitchen sizes.

 - 180 to 440 Square Feet: is the range of kitchen size options you’ll often see in new home designs.